 Learn about sustainability

 These areas also help to conserve significant environmental and historical resources.
-Many of these parks and recreation opportunities have regional benefits and attract visitors from outside of the County.
+Many of these parks and recreation opportunities have regional benefits and attract visitors from outside of the county.
 Open spaces also have purposes that serve beyond recreation, including habitat conservation, stormwater management, and flood hazard reduction.

 A. Tools For Conservation and Open Space

-Open space conservation helps to preserve clean water, clean air, healthy forests and beaches within Thurston County while also conserving land for future use.
-Open space provides for many active uses, such as recreation, habitat conservation, flood hazard reduction, agriculture, or forestry.
+Land and water conservation helps to preserve clean water, in-stream flows, clean air, healthy forests and beaches within Thurston County.
+Open space provides for many active uses, such as recreation, habitat conservation, flood hazard reduction, aquifer recharge, agriculture, or forestry.
 Several tools exist to help conserve open space.